Bug report #1037

 As can be seen in r1 any SRS that uses k is affected.
 According to the epsg file shipped with PROJ 4.5.0, this gives 1142 out of 6442 SRS definitions incompatible between QGIS and GDAL > 1.4.2 r3.

-#4 Updated by Maciej Sieczka - over 12 years ago
+#4 Updated by Maciej Sieczka - almost 13 years ago

 - Resolution set to fixed